The Ethics & Compliance team develops the Alstom Integrity Programme according to a specific approach made of several steps.

 To ensure that employees are well informed, Alstom regularly feeds the Ethics & Compliance reference section with information on the prevention of corruption as well as a clear summary of the Alstom's commitments.

 Regarding anti-corruption, Alstom advises its employees to refer to regional and international conventions, to the principle NGOs in the sector, to government authorities and to principle money laundering prevention organisations.
 Alstom's presence in a number of countries means that the company is exposed to various regulations and cultural practices.
 So that each employee can easily have access to information that is relevant to the country in which he or she operates, Alstom provides reference sheets that explain anti-corruption issues, international engagements and regulations for countries where Alstom does business.

-The diffusion of the culture of ethics and compliance
+Spreading the culture of ethics and compliance

 Because the Code of Ethics must be known and applied by all, in all circumstances, Alstom has developed a global organisation built on two specific internal networks, assuming the diffusion of the culture of ethics and compliance.

 A number of years ago, Alstom created the Ethics & Compliance team, a structure that is responsible for promoting and applying the Code of Ethics within all of the Alstom's locations.

 The team includes Ethics & Compliance Officers who report directly to the Chief Compliance Officer.
 A Legal and Compliance Officer is appointed in each Alstom' region.